ravibpatel/AutoUpdater.NET/README.md

 AutoUpdater.Proxy = proxy;
 ````

-### Specify where to download update file
+### Specify where to download the update file

-You can specify where you want to download update file by assigning DownloadPath field as shown below.
+You can specify where you want to download the update file by assigning DownloadPath field as shown below.
 It will be used for ZipExtractor too.

 ````csharp
 AutoUpdater.DownloadPath = Environment.CurrentDirectory;